afni/afni_doc/statistics/deconvolve_2004.rst

 with ``_AM2``).
 The first column will be created by giving equal weight (1) to each event in the stimulus timing file.
 The second column will have each event weighted by the difference between its individual amplitude and the mean of all amplitudes in the timing file.
-The significance of the output β weight for this second column (*e.g.*, given by using the ``-tout`` option) can be used to map regions that are (linearly) sensitive to the amplitude information.
-The significance of the combined β weights for the two columns (*e.g.*, given by using the ``-fout`` option) can be used to map regions that are sensitive the stimulus class as a whole.
+The significance of the output :math:`\beta` weight for this second column (*e.g.*, given by using the ``-tout`` option) can be used to map regions that are (linearly) sensitive to the amplitude information.
+The significance of the combined :math:`\beta` weights for the two columns (*e.g.*, given by using the ``-fout`` option) can be used to map regions that are sensitive the stimulus class as a whole.